 A Message from Patrick E. Muck MD, FACS

-Accredited for the traditional 5+2 as well as the integrated 0+5 program, the vascular surgery residency at Good Samaritan Hospital is unparalleled in endovascular and open vascular surgery volume for a community hospital.
+Accredited for the traditional 5+2 program, as well as the integrated 0+5, the vascular surgery residency at Good Samaritan Hospital is unparalleled in endovascular and open vascular surgery volume for a community hospital.
 ACGME data place our residents' volume consistently at or above the 90th percentile among all programs nationwide.
 Our residents receive significant experience in carotid stenting and thoracic endografting.
 They perform numerous open aneurysm and carotid surgeries, and they receive ample opportunities to read and interpret ultrasounds in our busy vascular laboratory; the John J. Cranley Vascular Laboratory.

 Our program focuses on developing well-trained, well-rounded vascular surgeons with a wide range of experience.
 We welcome inquiries into our program and look forward to making a personal presentation to those who interview with us.